Full Sun Perennials For a Vibrant Garden

 Chicory

-Chicory has vibrant blue flowers that are a magnet for bees, butterflies, and other beneficial insects.
-This fosters biodiversity and supports the local ecosystem - As pollinators visit its blooms, they also pollinate nearby plants, enhancing the overall fertility and productivity of the landscape.
-This plant is commonly known as the "blue daisy" for its attractive and round blue flowers with a petal and sepal pattern that is similar to daisies.
+Chicory's vibrant blue flowers attract bees, butterflies, and other beneficial insects, fostering biodiversity and supporting the local ecosystem.
+As pollinators visit, the plant blooms; they also pollinate nearby plants, enhancing the overall fertility and productivity of the landscape.
+This plant is known as the "blue daisy" for its attractive round blue flowers with a petal and sepal pattern similar to daisies.
 The plant is also known to have white or pink blooms, but these examples are rare.
-Chicory Are Pretty and Perennial Chicory grows to 5 feet tall, but it's most commonly about 2 feet tall.
-The light blue flowers form a canopy when grown close together, creating a pleasing focal point in any garden.
+Chicory (Cichorium intybus) Perennials Close Midday and Open In the Early Morning Hours Chicory grows to 5 feet tall but is most commonly about 2 feet tall.
+When grown close together, the light blue flowers form a canopy, creating a pleasing focal point in any garden.
 Being blue, these flowers mesh well with other blue varieties, such as California bluebells or Northern Blue Flags.
-Because blue daisies are lighter in color, you can ring them around any flowers of darker blue to create a visual transition to flowers of other colors.
-The Leaves Of The Chicory These flowers have different leaves based on how old they are.
+Because blue daisies are lighter, you can ring them around any flowers of darker blue to create a visual transition to flowers of other colors.
+All Parts Of Chicory Are Edible These flowers have different leaves based on how old they are.
 In their first season, leaves form at the base of the stems.
-These attractive, curly leaves can grow to about a foot long and create a separate focal point for the blue flowers.
-During their second season or any following season, the leaves are smaller and grow further up the stems instead.
+These attractive, curly leaves can grow about a foot long and create a separate focal point for the blue flowers.
+During their second or any following season, the leaves are smaller and grow further up the stems.
 Unlike many other plants, blue daisies lack petioles, so the leaves seem to clasp the stem lovingly, which creates a sweet effect.
 The Blooms Of The Chicory The flowers of this plant only last one day, but the plant grows new flowers every day throughout the spring and summer.
 The flower buds generally open at or shortly after dawn, and by sunset, the flowers are closing again as new ones prepare to open the next day.
 It's possible to take time-lapse photos or videos of these flowers and see them "wink" throughout the day.
-This charming phenomenon is not unique to blue daisies, but they are particularly noteworthy among these flowers.
-Chicory Are Good for the Environment Even though their blooms only last a day or so each, they are still an important source of nectar for pollinators like the bumblebee and certain species of butterfly.
-Generally, these insects will begin to flock to a cluster of blue daisies in the early afternoon.
-These plants are quite hardy, too, so in addition to being good-looking, they prevent soil leaching and erosion and contribute to the health of any garden.
+This charming phenomenon is not unique to blue daisies but is particularly noteworthy among these flowers.
+Pollinators Love Chicory Even though Chicory blooms only last a day or so each, they are still an essential nectar source for pollinators like the bumblebee and certain butterfly species.
+Generally, these insects will flock to a cluster of blue daisies in the early afternoon.
+These plants are pretty hardy, too, so in addition to being good-looking, they prevent soil leaching and erosion and contribute to the health of any garden.
+What is a chicory plant? lololololololololololololololololololo Chicory (Cichorium intybus) is an ephemeral plant with glossy blue flowers.
+Chicory is mainly used as a plant ornamental, adapts to almost any soil, and it looks beautiful and pretty in gardens.
+How to tend a chicory plant?
+Chicory doesn't require much care to grow and you can grow it quickly.
+It likes full sun and is adaptable to most soil types.
+Regularly water the plant, but don't over-water because it is drought tolerant.
+Can I plant chicory in a pot?
+This plant grows easily in pots.
+The pot must be drained and able to take the taproot growth.
+When will chicory flower?
+Chicory flowers in mid- to late-summer and produce vibrant blue flowers.
+It may take 3-4 months from seed to flower, depending on the climate in which it grows.
+Can chicory draw pollinators?
+Chicory flowers blue, and pollinates with bees, butterflies and other insects.
+It is good for encouraging biological diversity in one's garden and for the protection of native species.

 Cardinal Flower - TN Nursery